Connect with a certified trainer for free

 If you have a knee Contusion, you may have these symptoms:

-If you have a knee contusion you are usually able to put some pressure on your knee and move the knee but with some discomfort.
+If you have a bruised knee, you can usually put some pressure on it and move it, but with some discomfort.

 When to see a doctor

-Although a knee contusion doesn’t usually require medical treatment, you may need to see your doctor to make sure that you don’t have a more serious injury.
-Make an appointment to see your doctor if you injure your knee and have swelling/pain that gets worse instead of better, have a lot of bruising or swelling in your knee, or have trouble weight bearing.
-Your doctor will ask you about your injury and your symptoms and examine your knee.
-In order to rule out another injury, your doctor may order an x-ray or MRI to get a better look at the bones and soft tissues of your knee.
+Although a knee cap injury or contusion doesn’t usually require medical treatment, you may need to see your doctor to ensure you don’t have a more serious injury.
+Make an appointment to see your doctor if you injure your knee and have swelling and pain that gets worse instead of better, have a lot of bruising or swelling in your knee, or have trouble weight bearing.
+Your doctor will ask about your injury and symptoms and examine your knee.
+To rule out another injury, your doctor may order an X-ray or MRI better to examine your knee’s bones and soft tissues.

 Non-operative treatment